Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

 }())
 ```

-Here `all()` is defined as nested closure.
+Here `all()` is defined as a nested closure.
 Also the whole thing starts to look complex.
 Fortunately we don't need to write this, we don't even need to read this, we only deal with
 python lambdas.
 And that one is just a single line for the mess above: